 Like most countries, Chile experienced a sharp decrease in economic activity as the pandemic triggered by COVID-19 spread.
 In the second quarter of 2020, output and private consumption fell by 14.2% and 20.4%, respectively, relative to the same quarter of 2019.
-This was the trough of the crisis, with the largest drop in economic activity in recent history.8

-The COVID crisis had a different nature than any other recent downturns, amplified through both supply and demand channels.
-Due to the sanitary restrictions and lockdowns enforced- well justified to minimize contagion and the loss of lives-, output fell initially because of a large drop in aggregate supply.
+This was the trough of the crisis, with the largest drop in economic activity in recent history.4 enforced-well justified to minimize contagion and the loss of lives-, output fell initially because of a large drop in aggregate supply.
 With subsequent job losses and the fear of contagion, aggregate demand also fell.
 In this context, policy responses included new measures focused on minimizing potential scarring effects on firms and supporting household consumption.